-Like many Americans, we are saddened and sickened by the recent shootings in Aurora and Oak Creek.
-Like many Americans, we have also been discussing (among ourselves, and with friends) the prevalence of firearms in the United States.
+Like many Americans, I am saddened and sickened by the recent shootings in Aurora and Oak Creek.
+Like many Americans, I have also been discussing the prevalence of firearms in the United States.
 There are more guns in America per capita than in another other country in the world.
 And we also live in a very violent society, especially relative to our level of socioeconomic development.
 It is natural to wonder if guns are partially responsible for this violence, and to think about what the associated costs of gun control might be.

 This is a two-part post in which I will tackle one common defense of America’s liberal firearms laws: popular defense against state terror.
 A broader methodological point will be to show that even without causal identification, it is easy to produce findings that should shape our understanding of public policy, which is contrary to the idea that only causal identification produces policy relevance.
 (More on that in the next post.)

 My good friend Matt Glassman is one very articulate defender of (some forms of) gun ownership rights.
 One argument that Matt finds particular compelling is that an armed society can protect itself against tyranny or state terror.
 Matt puts it best: